Ballylumford Power Station: History

 Ballylumford Power Station as seen from the Port of Larne.
 Large disused oil storage tanks can be seen on the left hand side.

 In 2000 work began on the site's newest facility, a combined cycle gas turbine (CCGT), which has greatly increased efficiency and reduced pollution.

 The new power block, called "C" Station entered commercial operation in 2003 and comprises steam turbines and gas turbines that can operate both in open cycle and in combined cycle.

-The gas turbines burn natural gas as the primary fuel but can also operate on low sulphur distillate liquid fuel if the gas fuel supply is interrupted.
+The gas turbines burn natural gas as the primary fuel but can also operate on low sulphur distillate liquid fuel (oil) if the gas fuel supply is interrupted.

 The electricity is generated at 15 and 18kV medium voltage and is increased to a higher 275/110kV level by step-up transformers to match the Northern Ireland Electricity (NIE) transmission system requirements.
 This high-voltage electricity is transferred by underground cables to existing outgoing feeder connections in an adjacent NIE switch house and then through the transmission system to the electricity users.

 Ballylumford Power Station as seen from Glynn Railway Station.
 "C" Station can be seen on the right hand side.

 On 12 August 2010, the AES Corporation announced that its subsidiary, AES Ballylumford Holdings Limited, had acquired Premier Power Limited (PPL) from BG Energy Holdings through an all-cash transaction for £102 million (approximately $160 million), which included purchase price and working capital adjustment.
 The transaction was announced on 2 July 2010, and was subject to licence consents from the Northern Ireland Authority for Utility Regulation and the Northern Ireland Department of Enterprise, Trade and Investment.

 2018 and 2019

-In January 2018, Kilroot's failure to win a new contract under the Single Electricity Market threatened its closure by May.
-Ballylumford was also affected, with the B station likely to close with the potential loss of 30 jobs.
+In January 2018, Kilroot's failure to win a new contract under the Single Electricity Market for its two coal-fired generators, threatened its closure by May.
+Ballylumford was also affected, with the remaining B station units (3) being decommissioned that year with the potential loss of 30 jobs.
 Ultimately Kilroot was retained, but the "B" station (which had gradually decommissioned most of the six generators due to emissions requirements) finally closed in 2018.

 In April 2019 AES Corporation has agreed to sell Ballylumford to EP UK Investments, a subsidiary of Energetický a průmyslový holding.
 The transaction was finalised in June 2019.